Asv.Avalonia.Docs Help

 2. Configure Program.cs

 We need to set up the application host.
-Change your Main method (from Program.cs file) from this:
+Change your Program class to this:

 3. Configure App.axaml.cs

 Now, let's edit the App.axaml.cs code-behind file.
-Our App class should implement the following interfaces:
+Our App class should inherit from AsvApplication:

 4. Configure Styles